kizniche/Mycodo/3.5/README.md

 `sudo update-rc.d apache2-tmpfs defaults 90 10`

+### Resolve Hostnames

 To allow resolving of IP addresses in the login log, edit /etc/apache2/apache2.conf with `sudo vi /etc/apache2/apache2.conf` and find and change HostnameLookups to match the following line

 `HostnameLookups On`

+### Security

-In each web directory is an.htaccess which denies access to those folders.
-It is strongly recommended that you ensure this works properly (or alternatively, configure your web server to accomplish the same result), to ensure no one has direct access to these directories, as log, configuration, graph images, and other potentially sensitive information is stored there.
+In each web-accessible directory is a file (.htaccess) which denies access to certain files and folders (such as the user database, sensor data, and camera photos).
+It is strongly recommended that you ensure this works properly (or alternatively, configure your web server to accomplish the same result), to ensure no one has direct access to these directories, as potentially sensitive information may be able to be accessed otherwise.
 Optionally, for higher security, enable SSL/HTTPS.

-### Security

-If your system is remotely accessible or publically available on the internet, it is strongly recommended to enable both SSL and .htaccess overrides.
+If your system is remotely accessible or publically available on the internet, it is strongly recommended to enable both SSL and .htaccess use.
 If your server is not, you can skip the next two steps.

-#### SSL
+#### Enable SSL

 `sudo apt-get install openssl`